MrDru912/EfficientServer/README.md

 * This project is a java implementation of such a server.
 * I used jdk21 by GraalVM.
 * For the build I used nix shell and maven.
-* To handle mutiple connections with clients I used virtual threads.
+* To handle mutiple connections with clients I used java 21 virtual threads.
 For synchronization purposes I used ReentrantReadWriteLock.
 * From Walk requests server builds a graph represented by adjacency list.
 Locations were indexed to store them efficiently.
-* To respond to OneToOne and OneToALl (requiring computing distances between locations) requests I used Dijkstra's algorithm.
+* To respond to OneToOne and OneToALl (requiring computing distances between locations) requests I used Dijkstra's algorithm using priority queue for efficientcy.
+I aslo tried to benefit from A-star algorithm using different heuristics but I did not detect significant performance boost from them.
 * Also I used hash-grid data structure for effective searching for duplicit location in the graph.
-* Comunication between clients and server is implemented using protobuf messages.
+* Comunication between clients and server was implemented using protobuf messages.
 * There is a configuration file to set up the server port and meta data in: src/main/resources/config.properties
-* Other details can be found in javadoc
+* Other details can be found in javadoc.

 ## Download the project